Winter Foods for Your Body Type: Seasonal Eating Guide

 Pitta Types in Winter

 Winter is a comfortable season for Pitta types.
-The cooling environment naturally balances Pitta's internal fire, but do not overdo heating foods.
+The cooling environment naturally balances Pitta's internal fire.
+Don't overdo heating foods.

 Best winter foods: